Ai-Kiwi/KiwiOS/README.md

  13. add compatablity mode for none toaster apps that makes them run in a vitrual file system so they dont edit root files
  14. auto focus on app select screen
  15. mode for everything that lets in run from cloud instead of local
+ 16. add settings for everything like outlines for images